 Under the No-Action Alternative, flows in South Cow Creek would continue to be diverted for project use.
 During periods of low flow, on average, up to 77 percent of flow would be diverted to the Cow Creek main canal, with 23 percent remaining in the bypassed reach.
-This distribution of flow does not meet resource agency objectives for fish habitat enhancement in the bypassed reach of South Cow Creek (see section 3.3.3 Fisheries and Aquatic Resources).
 There would be no negative impact to ADU and Tetrick Ranch because flows to Hooten Gulch would continue as they currently exist.
-The No-Action alternative would not change any project structures or capacities; thus, water quantity conditions would be similar to historic (licensed) conditions given similar weather patterns.
+The No-Action alternative would not change any project structures or capacities; thus, water quantity conditions would be the same as historic (licensed) conditions given similar weather patterns.